AFA23SCM77D/flaskhelloworldapp/readme.txt

         3.git commit -m “update html”
         4.git push
       d.
 Open your cloud build
       e.
 Refresh the same url.
-You will see updated your builds something like this:
+You will see updated your builds something like this:.